soxueren/atsd/api/meta/misc/search.md

 |   9 | object   | Series tags: key-value pairs                           |
 |  10 | number   | Relevance score                                        |

+> Tags and fields without a value are not included in the response, even if they are specified in the request.

 ## Example

 Find series records, matching `inflation*`.
 Return 2 records at most.